barlock/native-icons/README.md

 ```

 ### Styling
+All Icons accept a `size` and `color` prop for basic stylings.
+All other props are passed into the svg.
+Check out [react-native-svg's](https://github.com/react-native-community/react-native-svg#common-props) listings of props for examples and ideas.

 Every icon set is different, and you might need to look at the source a bit, but you can customize all of the svg properties by passing them as props.

 ```js